Dental Implant InstructionsBACK

 A liquid or soft diet is recommended for the first 24 hours after dental implant surgery.
 After 24 hours, you may advance your diet, but take care to avoid any chewing directly on the implant site.
-Avoid sucking through straws and eating hard or crunchy foods and spicy foods.
+Avoid eating hard or crunchy foods and spicy foods.
 Take the prescribed pain medication before the numbness from the local anesthesia wears off.

 Restrict your activities on the day of surgery and return to normal activities slowly.
 Place ice packs on the outside of the face where the implants were placed.
 Use ice for the first 48 hours to decrease swelling by applying it as continuously as possible.